August 2006

 > On a ducal coronet, a Wyvern, vert, wings elevated and sprouting fire proper.

-The Seeton's of Nova Scotia descend from the Seton's of Meldrum, from John Seton, of the Meldrum family line:
+The Seeton's of Nova Scotia then, descend from the Seton's of Barnes, from Sir John Seton, 3rd son of George 7th Lord Seton.

 > Next page